GooBox/goobox-sync-sia/README.md

 - `C:\Users\<user-name>\AppData\Local\Goobox` for Windows
 - `~/.local/share/Goobox` for Linux
 - `~/Library/Application Support/Goobox` for macOS

-The `list-db.bat` (for Windows) `list-db` (for Max/Linux) scripts can be used to dump the content of the database.
-This might be useful for debugging.

 ### Sub commands
 `goobox-sync-sia.bat` and `goobox-sync-sia` have some sub commands.